lucamachado49/SentimentQuant/README.markdown

 ## Contact

-For inquiries, connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile) or via email at your.email@example.com.
+For inquiries, connect with me on [LinkedIn](www.linkedin.com/in/lucas-machado-ds).